andrewchambers/ddmin/readme.txt

      works by deleting lines (or bytes with -b) while ensuring tester returns 0 when executed.

+     ddmin forwards the stdout and stderr of successive tester executions to enable debug logging.

 EXIT STATUS
      The ddmin utility exits 0 on success, and >0 if an error occurs.